mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 * You receive the messages in the initial.rb, you shall include your code in a sub .rb file in the lib folder.
 * Do your agent stateless, global variables are strictly forbidden.
 * If you use messages, follow the Protogen Guide to see how to configure your messages.
-* To configure the dynamic channel used by this agent, go and edit the *config/\<agent\_name\>.yml.example* file, you can put a string or an array of string (see YAML documention for syntax).
+* To configure the dynamic channel used by this agent, edit the *config/\<agent\_name\>.yml.example* file, you can put a string or an array of string (see YAML documention for syntax).
 * You also need to **configure which kind of message you want to receive** in your agent with parameters 'subscribe\_presence', 'subscribe\_message' and 'subscribe\_track'.
 * If you need additional gems, edit the Gemfile and require them here.
 * Remember to complete your README.md